slick/slick/src/sphinx/sql.rst

 .. includecode:: code/PlainSQL.scala#imports

-First of all, there is no *SLICK driver* being imported.
-The JDBC-based APIs in SLICK depend only on JDBC itself and do not implement any database-specific abstractions.
+First of all, there is no *Slick driver* being imported.
+The JDBC-based APIs in Slick depend only on JDBC itself and do not implement any database-specific abstractions.
 All we need for the database connection is ``Database``, plus the ``threadLocalSession`` to simplify session handling.